 Instructions

 - Slice the tomato in half.
-Take out the seeds, if necessary, then slice and set aside.
+Take out the seeds, if necessary, then slice and set aside.3-4 tomatoes

-- Slice the nectarines into wedges and set aside.
+- Slice the nectarines into wedges and set aside.2-3 nectarines

-- Slice the mozzarella into slices or wedges, or use a burrata ball and slice this in half and set aside.
+- Slice the burrata into slices or wedges, or use a mozzarella ball instead.1 ball of burrata cheese

 - Using your basil, take the leaves off of the stems.
 Layer the leaves into a pile and then roll it up.
-Slice through the roll creating a chiffonade and then set this aside.
+Slice through the roll creating a chiffonade and then set this aside.¾ cup fresh basil leaves

-- Arrange the tomatoes, nectarines and the mozzarella onto a platter.
+- Arrange the tomatoes, nectarines and the burrata onto a platter.
 Scatter the basil on top.
 Drizzle olive oil and balsamic on the top.
-Add salt and pepper to taste.
+Add salt and pepper to taste.extra virgin olive oil, 2 tablespoon balsamic vinegar, sea salt and pepper

 X